This is Not a House of Cards

 The main reason is we’re not building a house of cards.

-About two years ago we were in a position to start building out a suite of amazing interaction design tools for Flow.
-We had scoped out some very interesting new approaches to design and app workflow.
-Along the way we were challenged with our own interest in keeping Flow a production tool, which required robust code export.
-After many, long, challenging meetings we realized that without a world-class approach to code export, any interaction tooling build on top of Flow would fall apart.
-We decided to double-down on solidifying the pipeline from static design to animation to code export and distribution.
+About a year and a year ago we were in a position to start building out a suite of amazing interaction design tools for Flow.
+We had scoped out some very interesting new approaches to interaction design and app workflow.
+Along the way we were confronted with our own interest in keeping Flow a production tool, which required robust code export.
+After many, long, challenging meetings we realized that without a world-class approach to code export any interaction tooling built on top of Flow would fall apart.
+We decided to double-down on solidifying the pipeline of going from static design to animation to code export and distribution.

 Our long term our goal is to introduce a revolutionary continuous-design workflow that upends the current culture of design ↣ specify ↣ handoff ↣ development process that is pervasive in today’s app production economy.
 Flow represents new class of production for the design and development of software applications.